 While reading, I came across an extended passage in which Pirsig bemoans the shoddy workmanship that some mechanics did on his motorcycle and the shoddy workmanship that too many people do in general.
 (The mechanics did such poor work that Pirsig made them stop and he did the job himself.)

 After fixing the motorcycle, Pirsig reflected on why the mechanics had done such poor work.
-An extended excerpt from the book follows:
+An extended excerpt from Zen and the Art of Motorcycle Maintenance follows:

 The question why comes back again and again … Why did they butcher it so?
 These were not people running away from technology … These were the technologists themselves.
 They sat down to do a job and they performed it like chimpanzees.
 Nothing personal in it.
 There was no obvious reason for it.
 And I tried to think back into that shop, that nightmare place, to try to remember anything that could have been the cause.